The following informational page will be updated as ACMC Healthcare System responds to the changing situation regarding the coronavirus (COVID-19).

 What are your current visitor rules?

 - At this time, we are not permitting visitors to either the hospital or our outpatient provider offices.
-Exceptions are being made for pediatric patients (one adult), labor and delivery patients (one adult), and end of life circumstances.
+Exceptions are being made for pediatric patients (one adult), patients who need assistance with mobility due to mental or physical issues, and end of life circumstances.

 How many beds do you have available for COVID patients?